yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 (XXX: Pseudocode)

-Now our speed can scale logarithmically with the size of the scene.
+Now our speed scales logarithmically with the size of the scene.
 However, as we naively entered the land of computer science, we have temporarily lost our ability to utilize modern hardware, and have to do some thinking to recover it.